How To Grow Carolina Reaper Peppers From Seed to Harvest

 After your Carolina reaper seeds sprout, it is time to start providing light for the plants.
 They need light to produce energy and grow strong roots and foliage from a young age.

-We exclusively use LED grow lights for our hot peppers.
+We use LED grow lights for all our hot peppers.
 They run cool, silent, and are becoming more and more affordable.
 This LED light is a great budget friendly option with a bunch of great features.

 See more of our grow light recommendations here.